simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 ture and covered with luxuriant meadows and pine forests.
 The great change comes only after the Zoji Pass.
 We started about six o'clock in the morning and slowly ascended the pass.
 It presents no difficulty in late summer or autumn.
 But in winter it is dangerous, and practicable only for men, for its avalanche-swept slopes are covered with ice and snow which may at any time give way and carry the traveler down the precipice.
 Traffic is closed for the whole of winter and during early spring, during which time the traveler has to pay special rates to the coolies who agree to face the peril on the summit of the pass.

 The Zoji La route was already known in ancient times.
 The first mention of the route is made by the Chinese pilgrim Wu-k'ung who visited Kashmir between 751-790 A.D. and mentions the route to Tibet across the Zoji Pass.(1) It has witnessed numerous conflicts in the past.
-In the fourteenth century came the Turks and shortly after them, the Ladaki Prince Rin-chen, who swept into the Kashmir Valley.(2) In 1532 A.D. the f^ous Mirza Mohammad Haidar entered the valley of Kashmir and successfully fought near the pass.
-(3)
+In the fourteenth century came the Turks and shortly after them, the Ladaki Prince Rin-chen, who swept into the Kashmir Valley.(2) In 1532 A.D. the famous Mirza Mohammad Haidar entered the valley of Kashmir and successfully fought near the pass.(3)

 The Zoji Pass (11,300 feet) possesses another name of Du-shi-la (dus-bshi-la).
-According to the Rev. Dr. A. H. Francke ,4 the name is a contracted form of the name of the goddess Du-shi lha-mo, the wife of the *siddha* Naropa.
+According to the Rev. Dr. A. H. Francke (4) the name is a contracted form of the name of the goddess Du-shi lha-mo, the wife of the *siddha* Naropa.
 According to the popular story related by Dr. Francke, Naropa had to leave her behind because of her Kashmiri smell.
 The goddess, in disgust, turned her back upon Ladak, and this caused Ladak to dry up and Kashmir to become a verdant valley.

 On ascending the pass, the landscape changed completely.
 We now entered the typical Tibetan mountain country.
 Barren mountain ridges rose on both sides and between them lay a broad upland plain covered by stone bowlders and scant grazing lands.

 At Mitsahoi, on the ninth mile, we stopped for an hour and then resumed our march toward the broad plain on which lies the resthouse of Matayan.
 The day had become overcast and heavy gray clouds hung over the mountain peaks.
-The last six miles to Matayan we rode in a pouring rain that made the path slippery, and we were glad to reach die resthouse and camp for the night.
+The last six miles to Matayan we rode in a pouring rain that made the path slippery, and we were glad to reach the resthouse and camp for the night.

 Next day we continued our march to Dras.
 Passing through the

-1. Cf. Chavannes and Levi, "L'Itineraire d'Ou k'ong," *Journal Asiat*.
+1\.
+Cf. Chavannes and Levi, "L'Itineraire d'Ou k'ong," *Journal Asiat*.
 (1895), pp. 341-384; Stein, *Ancient Geography of Kashmir*, p.
 93.

-2. Cf. A. H. Francke, *A History of Western Tibet*, pp. 68 ff.
+2\.
+Cf. A. H. Francke, *A History of Western Tibet*, pp. 68 ff.

-3. *Tarikh-i-Rasidi*, tr.
+3\. *Tarikh-i-Rasidi*, tr.
 Elias and Ross, pp. 423 ff.

-4. *Antiquities of Indian Tibet*, I, 107.
+4\. *Antiquities of Indian Tibet*, I, 107.

 **10 TRAILS TO INMOST ASIA**

 small hamlet of Prandes we saw several homesteads, surrounded by barley fields, which looked like small strongholds.
 After an hour's ride from Prandes, we entered the open valley of Dras.

 Dras, properly speaking, is a series of small hamlets scattered over the broad valley watered by the Dras River.
-The population consists of Dards and Balds.
+The population consists of Dards and Baltis.

 Near to the bungalow stands the modern Dogra Fort.
 Ruins of several old strongholds are scattered over the valley and the foot of the hills.
 The Tibetan name for Dras is Hembabs.
 The altitude is about 10,000 feet.

 For me the chief interest in Dras lay in the Buddhist stone sculptures, found on the roadside outside the villages of Dras.
-They are four in all and have been described by Sir Alexander Cunningham, who took them to represent female deities, and by Dr. Francke, who correctly described them in his *Antiquities of Indian Tibet* (5) The first small stone represents a figure of a horseman, probably the portrait of a local raja who erected the two bodhisattva images as recorded in the Sharada inscription on the reverse of the stone.
+They are four in all and have been described by Sir Alexander Cunningham, who took them to represent female deities, and by Dr. Francke, who correctly described them in his *Antiquities of Indian Tibet* (5) The first small stone represents a figure of a horseman, probably the portrait of a local *raja* who erected the two bodhisattva images as recorded in the Sharada inscription on the reverse of the stone.
 The stone next to the first one represents the Bodhisattva Maitreya.
-The Bodhisattva is represented standing and attired in the princely costume of a rajakumara or royal prince.
-In his raised right hand he holds a rosary and his left hand supports a vase or bum-pa.
+The Bodhisattva is represented standing and attired in the princely costume of a *rajakumara* or royal prince.
+In his raised right hand he holds a rosary and his left hand supports a vase or *bum-pa*.
 On his head he wears the diadem (*mukuta*).
 Below the principal figure one sees figures of devotees.
 On the right corner of the stone there is a Sharada inscription, which is unfortunately very much damaged.

 I have already noticed elsewhere (6) that the cult of Maitreya was associated with the spread of Mahayana.